GY6 engine: Configuration

-The GY6 single is forced air-cooled, with a chain-driven overhead camshaft and a crossflow hemi cylinder head.
+The GY6 single is forced-air-cooled, with a chain-driven overhead camshaft and a crossflow hemi cylinder head.
 Fuel metering is by a single constant-velocity style sidedraft carburetor, typically a Keihin CVK clone or similar.

 Ignition is by capacitor discharge ignition (CDI), with a magnetic trigger on the flywheel.
 Because the trigger is on the flywheel instead of the camshaft, the ignition will fire on both the compression and exhaust strokes, making it a wasted spark ignition.
-An integrated magneto provides 50 V AC power for the CDI system and 20-30 V AC rectified and regulated to 12 V DC for chassis accessories such as lighting, and to charge a battery.
+An integrated magneto provides 50 V AC power for the CDI system and 20-30 V AC rectified and regulated to 12 V DC for chassis accessories such as lighting and to charge a battery.

-It includes an integrated swingarm, which houses a centrifugally controlled Continuously variable transmission (CVT) using a rubber belt sometimes called a VDP.
+It includes an integrated swingarm, which houses a centrifugally-controlled continuously variable transmission (CVT) using a rubber belt sometimes called a VDP.
 At the rear of the swingarm, a centrifugal clutch connects the transmission to a simple integral gear-reduction unit.
-There is no clutch of any kind between the CVT and the crankshaft; it is engaged via a centrifugal clutch at the rear pulley in the same fashion as Vespa Grande, Bravo and variated Ciao model, as well as Honda Camino/Hobbit scooters/mopeds.
+There is no clutch of any kind between the CVT and the crankshaft; it is engaged via a centrifugal clutch at the rear pulley in the same fashion as Vespa Grande, Bravo, and variated Ciao model, as well as Honda Camino/Hobbit scooters/mopeds and Peugeot 103.
+The engine produced around 20hp and 32nm of torque.
 An electric starter, backup kick-starter, and rear brake hardware is also housed in the swingarm.